Franekskipenes/Marketneutralsystem/README.md

 # Hyperliquid CMMA Bot

-A cryptocurrency trading bot that uses the CMMA (Close Minus Moving Average) intermarket strategy on Hyperliquid testnet.
+A cryptocurrency trading bot that uses the CMMA (Close Minus Moving Average) intermarket strategy on Hyperliquid.

 ## Features